catseye/The-Dossier/article/Recollected Games.md

 Licensed Characters
 -------------------

+These are notable because they are generally terrible.
+But occasionally they have some redeeming characteristics.

 ### The Young Ones

 *   available for: Commodore 64

 Notable because they made a video game based on The Young Ones.

+Has some redeeming characteristics.

 ### Danger Mouse